muratguner/mvst-task/README.md

 ## Routes

-### User repositories
+### User repositories `/localhost:5000/api/repositories?name=awesome`
-`/localhost:5000/api/repositories?name=awesome`
+`curl --request GET 'http://localhost:5000/api/repositories?name=awesome' --header 'token: my_github_acess_token'`

+Takes GitHub Personal Access Token in headers.
 Returns all the repositories of the user, where the repository name includes awesome.
 If name (optional)paramater is not given, it returns all the repositories of the user.

 Example: